-The Vilfredo Pareto Doctorate in Economics is a three years doctoral program offered by the
+The Vilfredo Pareto Doctorate in Economics is a four years doctoral program offered by the

 University of Turin within